Alex Ballinger

-Alexander Robert Ballinger is a British Labour Party politician who has been the Member of Parliament for Halesowen since 2024.
+Alexander Robert Ballinger is a British Labour politician and former Royal Marine who has been the Member of Parliament for Halesowen since 2024.
 He gained the seat from James Morris, a Conservative.

 Career

-Ballinger served with the Royal Marines from 2005 to 2013, and previously worked in the Middle East for the Department for International Development as an aid worker.
-He then worked in Pakistan for the Foreign, Commonwealth & Development Office (FCDO).
+Ballinger studied aerospace engineering at the University of Manchester before joining the Royal Marines in 2005, later reaching the rank of captain.
+He served on operations in Afghanistan, including deployments in 2006 and 2009, and has referred to a family tradition of military service and his deployment alongside his brother.

+After leaving the armed forces, Ballinger joined the Department for International Development (DFID) and led humanitarian and refugee operations during the Syrian civil war, before moving to the Foreign, Commonwealth & Development Office (FCDO), working on Pakistan’s Federally Administered Tribal Areas and later heading the UK’s mission in Lahore.
+During the 2021 Afghanistan evacuation, he led a team assisting evacuations across the border into Pakistan.

-From 2023 to 2024, Ballinger ran a seven-volunteer mental health charity (St Germain’s Wellbeing) for people experiencing anxiety or depression, offering them up to four emotional support sessions, based in Birmingham and the Black Country.
+From 2023 to 2024, Ballinger ran a small mental health charity based in Birmingham and the Black Country.

 Parliamentary career

 Ballinger was elected on 4 July 2024 with 38.9% of the vote.

-In July 2024 Ballinger voted against an amendment to the King's Speech that would have removed the former Conservative Government's policy of a two-child benefit cap.
-It was widely reported that Labour MPs who did not vote with the government would have the whip removed and be forced to sit as independents.